nic0michael/K3S-HA-tutorial/readme.md

 https://github.com/nic0michael/K3S-HA-tutorial/blob/master/CreateHA-ClusterDeploymentCommands4Ubuntu.sh

-Then got to the top of the file and update your server IP addresses you user Id anf DNS names for those servers
+Then got to the top of the file and update your server IP addresses you user Id and DNS names for those servers

 Then press Ctrl X  and then press the Y key and press the enter key